aoide-org/aoide-rs/README.md

 @enduml
 ```

-_Media sources_ are the glue objects between _tracks_ and their _collection_.
-The URI of a _media source_ is unique within a collection.

 The top-level entities _collection_, _track_, and _playlist_ are identified by a _**u**nique **id**entifier_ or short _uid_.
 This identifier is generated and guaranteed to be globally unique.
 Modifications are tracked by a revision number _rev_.

+_Media sources_ are the glue objects between _tracks_ and their _collection_.
+They are identified
+by a (case-sensitive) _path_ that is unique within a collection.
+The path could contain either
+a URL/URI or a relative path.
+The collection defines the path scheme and how to locate media
+sources by their path, e.g. local files addressed by a relative path in a common root directory.

 ### Playlists